How to get a personal loan in 8 steps

-Once you understand where your credit stands and you’ve considered your options, determine which type of loan is best for your situation.
-While some lenders are flexible in terms of how you use the funds, others may only approve loan applications if the money will be used for certain specific purposes.
+Once you know where your credit stands and you’ve considered your options, determine which type of loan is best for your situation.
+While some lenders are flexible in terms of how you use the funds, others may only approve loan applications if the money will be used for specific purposes.

-You can search the Bankrate Personal Loan Marketplace for different types of loans, such as:
+You can search the Bankrate personal loan marketplace for different types of loans, such as:

 - Debt consolidation loans: Debt consolidation is one of the most common uses for personal loans.
 By taking out one loan to cover your existing debt, you decrease the number of payments you have to worry about each month and receive one (potentially lower) interest rate.

-- Credit card refinancing loans: Some companies like Payoff specialize in loans for people looking to pay off credit card debt.
+- Credit card refinancing loans: Some companies, like Payoff, specialize in loans for people looking to pay off credit card debt.
 Because personal loan rates are often lower than credit card rates, a loan may be a good way to clear your credit card balances and pay them off over a longer period.

-- Medical loans: Because medical expenses are often unpredictable, a personal loan may be a good way to decrease the immediate financial burden and pay down debt over a number of years.
+- Medical loans: Because medical expenses are often unpredictable, a personal loan may be a good way to decrease the immediate financial burden and pay debt down over a number of years.